Blackridge railway station

 Blackridge railway station is a railway station on the North Clyde Line.
-It serves the village of Blackridge in West Lothian, Scotland.
+It serves the town of Blackridge in West Lothian, Scotland.

 History

 The original station in this locale was called Westcraigs, built by the Bathgate and Coatbridge Railway.
 It was also the site of a junction with the Wilsontown, Morningside and Coltness Railway.
 Opened on 11 August 1862, in some timetables the station was called Westcraigs for Harthill.
 The station closed on 9 January 1956.